Takeru-M/CocktailSearch/README.md

-The app for searching Cocktail.
+The app for searching Cocktails you might like.

 Functions
 ・Creating account